luisrmacias/extraSuperpower/README.md

 # extraSuperpower
 R package for two-way factorial design sample size calculation.
 This is performed in three steps.
-1. Calculate expected outcomes into a cell mean model.
+1. Calculates expected outcomes into a cell mean model.
 2. Simulates the data
 3. Estimates the power for a given sample size
 These steps allow for independent and repeated measures experiments.